Code-4-Community/everything/apps/monarch/monarch-backend/README.md

   - Endpoints must fulfill Zod schemas (input/output validation)
 - AWS DynamoDB SDK for access to DynamodDB
 - AWS Cognito for authentication
-  - We only need to verify tokens on the monarch-monarch-backend, the frontend communites with Cognito directly to receive tokens
+  - We only need to verify tokens on the monarch-backend, the frontend communites with Cognito directly to receive tokens